On-campus Community Radio Station.

 We particularly value personal statements that demonstrate relevant experience, a broad range of interests and a real passion for learning about film and television.

-Applicants should have a minimum of 300 UCAS Tariff points from a minimum of two A Levels (or the equivalent).
-In addition to the minimum of two A Levels, other qualifications such as AS Levels, the Extended Project and the ASDAN CoPE for example, will be counted towards the 300 point requirement.
+Applicants should have a minimum of 300 UCAS tariff points from a minimum of two A Levels (or equivalent).
+In addition to the two A Levels, other qualifications such as AS Levels, the Extended Project and the ASDAN CoPE will be counted towards the 300 point requirement.